RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-22-what-is-open-source.markdown

 categories: [ Education ]
 ---
 {% imgcap right /images/linux-penguin.png The Linux penguin. %}
-Entrepreneurs, especially those with backgrounds outside of software development, may find this article useful.
+Entrepreneurs, especially those outside of software development, may find this article useful.

 ###When Performance Matters
 Over seventy percent of the web servers on the planet run Linux, the open source operating system.
 Google, Facebook, and Amazon all run Linux.
 They bet their companies on this decision every day.